dmitry1210/dmitry1210/README.md

 My name is Dmitry, a team player with a good eye for detail & desire to develop in IT.
 That guy who always puts agenda in the meeting invitation and "Thank you" at the end of an e-mail.

 Have practical skills working with HTML, CSS (SCSS), JS.
 Experienced user of Git.
 I know demands & requirements of a real business.
-Learning fast and have a great desire to develop in frontend.
+Learning fast and have a great desire to develop in Frontend.

 ---
 ### My tech stack & skills: